magomimmo/modern-cljs/doc/tutorial-17.md

 * `do->`: it often happens that you need to apply more transformations to the same selected HTML node.
-The `do->` function chains (i.e. composes) transformations sequencially from left to right.
+The `do->` function chains (i.e. composes) transformations sequencially from left to right (i.e. top to bottom);
 * `add-class`: it allows to add one or more CSS classes to a selected HTML node;
 * `content`: it replaces the content of a selected HTML node with the